2025

 The Marketplace & Unity Day

-The Undeniable Impact of The Arts: Conversations with Creative Educators and Entrepreneurs
+The Undeniable Impact of the Arts: Conversations with Creative Educator and Entrepreneurs

 African American History Month activities are Sponsored by the Coppin State University Division of Academic Affairs.